k08045kk/onLazy.js/README.md

 ## Description
-Add a "fire on first user event" event as a custom event.
+Add a "fire after first user event" event as a custom event.
-Fires at the first user event after the load event.
+Fired after the first user event after the load event.
-If the user event is fired before the load event, it fires at the load event.
+If the user event fires before the load event, it fires at the time of the load event.
-It also fires when not at the beginning of the document at the time of the load event.
+Fired if not at the beginning of the document at the time of the load event.
-The event occurs only once.
+An event occurs only once.

 ## Usage